TrellixVulnTeam/Bachelor_Arbeit_TD4S/NeuronalNetworks/combined_project/README.md

 The best CNN and best RNN model have to be specified manually at the top of *evaluation.py* for the following evaluation.

+If a Model has already been evaluated with a certain circuit, the evaluation will simply read the VPR logfiles stored in that model's folder and not call VPR again.
+To prevent this, the folders prefixed *placement_nr\_* in the model's folder have to be deleted. *runtime\_quality\_map.pkl* should also be deleted.

 #### Final Evaluation

 Once the best models are specified correctly, the final evaluation can be executed using *evaluation.py*.